-On the basis of the above, the Panel finds that the Respondent registered the disputed domain name to attract Internet users, for commercial gain, by creating a likelihood of confusion with the Complainant's trademarks and domain names (Policy, paragraph 4(b)(iii)).
+Based on the above, the Panel finds that the Respondent registered the disputed domain name to attract Internet users, for commercial gain, by creating a likelihood of confusion with the Complainant's trademarks and domain names (Policy, paragraph 4(b)(iii)).

-Accordingly, pursuant to paragraph 4(b) of the Policy, this Panel finds that disputed domain name was registered and has been used in bad faith by the Respondent.
+Accordingly, pursuant to paragraph 4(b) of the Policy, this Panel finds that disputed domain name was registered and is being used in bad faith by the Respondent.